databrew/traveldash/README.md

 ```
 create role worldbank with password '<PASSWORD HERE>' login;
 grant rds_superuser to worldbank;
+GRANT ALL PRIVILEGES ON SCHEMA pd_wbgtravel TO worldbank;
+GRANT ALL PRIVILEGES ON SCHEMA public TO worldbank;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO worldbank;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA pd_wbgtravel TO worldbank;
 ```